MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Volume LED
 ^^^^^^^^^^^^

 Have an LED change it's brightness to reflect the current volume level.
+It also flashes when minimum or maximum volume level is reached.

 .. code-block:: yaml